yavnolib/yavnolib/README.md

 ---

 ### :man_technologist: About Me :
 My name is Nikolaev Yaroslav and I'm a third-year student of MIPT at the Department of Problems of Information Transmission and Data Analysis.
-My average GPA in mathematical disciplines is 8.8/10, in CS disciplines - is 10/10.
+My GPA in mathematical disciplines is 8.8/10, in CS disciplines - is 10/10.

 To enter the department, I was implementing and researching a color correction algorithm using root polynomial regression (according to the article https://doi.org/10.1109/TIP.2015.2405336).
 You can see it in [this](https://github.com/yavnolib/root_polynomial_color_correction) repository.